Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 Note that, if we take into account the confidentiality of the input, allocating most of the work to a few or even a single \ac{QPU} poses significant security concerns.
 While the integrity-related attack surface is reduced, the confidentiality-related attack surface is extended.
 The proportional probability model guarantees a better input data distribution, which is obviously safer from a secrecy point of view.

-Therefore, the proportional probability model for allocating sub-circuits to the \acp{QPU} is the most convenient choice if input data (the quantum circuit, which may represent valuable \ac{IP}) confidentiality, is the asset to protect.
+Therefore, the proportional probability model for allocating sub-circuits to the \ac{QPUs} is the preferable choice if input data (the quantum circuit, which may be valuable \ac{IP}) confidentiality, is the asset to protect.
 In contrast, exponential probability is still the best choice when output data correctness is deemed more important.